-Each student serves as a dramaturg on one or more productions per year either at Yale Repertory Theatre or in Yale School of Drama and assists the resident dramaturg and Yale Rep’s literary manager in script evaluation and related tasks.
+Each student serves as a dramaturg on one or more productions per year either at Yale Repertory Theatre or in David Geffen School of Drama at Yale and assists the resident dramaturg and Yale Rep’s literary manager in script evaluation and related tasks.
 During the fall term of their first year, students are not typically eligible to be assigned to production work.
 In the second term, first-year students may be assigned to a play by a School of Drama playwriting student and may also work on other plays under the supervision of the resident dramaturg.
 In the second and third years, students may undertake a project at Yale Repertory Theatre, a third-year director’s thesis production (see Directing department, The Director’s Thesis, DRAM 140a/b), a Shakespeare Repertory Project (see Directing department, Second-Year Directing, DRAM 120a/b), or a play by a School of Drama playwriting student.

 Drama 50 is a 3-week classroom workshop in theatrical collaboration and composition for first-year actors, designers, directors, dramaturgs, and playwrights.
 The purpose is twofold: to challenge each student artist to develop their flexibility and fluency as a contributing member of a professional theatrical collaboration, whether as an actor, designer, director, dramaturg, or playwright; and to challenge the ensemble to collaboratively create an original emotionally and intellectually charged theatrical event.

 First-year playwrights in the spring semester participate in a three-week lab on new one-act plays with actors, directors, and dramaturgs.
 The New Play Lab has no design elements and minimal technical support, and is presented exclusively for the faculty and students of the School of Drama.